Penn Medicare Solutions

 A: Medicare Advantage Plans will often bundle prescription coverage as part of the plan package, but plans are also offered without prescription coverage.
 Prescription co-pays vary based on the whether the prescription is a generic or a name-brand.

-A: Medigap Plans… also known as Medicare Supplemental plans are “secondary” insurers to Medicare because they pay the “gap” – the payment due to doctors/hospitals that Medicare doesn’t pay.
-When you seek medical care with a Medigap plan, you will show the health care providers your Medicare Card and your Medigap card.
+A: Medicare Supplemental Plans… also known as Medigap plans are “secondary” insurers to Medicare because they pay the “gap” – the payment due to doctors/hospitals that Medicare doesn’t pay.
+When you seek medical care with a Medicare Supplemental plan, you will show the health care providers your Medicare Card and your Medicare Supplemental card.

-In our professional opinion, Medigap coverage has huge benefits over Medicare Advantage plans in several ways: you may seek care at any doctor or hospital in the USA that accepts Medicare; you do not need a referral to see a specialist; and nearly all Medicare medical co-pays are eliminated.
+In our professional opinion, Medicare Supplemental coverage has huge benefits over Medicare Advantage plans in several ways: you may seek care at any doctor or hospital in the USA that accepts Medicare; you do not need a referral to see a specialist; and nearly all Medicare medical co-pays are eliminated.

-Q: Do Medigap Plans include prescription drug coverage?
+Q: Do Medicare Supplemental Plans include prescription drug coverage?

-A: No. The strategy here is simply to choose a separate stand-alone prescription plan to complement the Medigap plan.
+A: No. The strategy here is simply to choose a separate stand-alone prescription plan to complement the Medicare Supplemental plan.
 Easy to do.

 See also: Understanding Enrollment Periods